Richard L. De ViIIez, MD

 figure 1.
 Embryonic development of the follicle

 primary follicle germs begin to develop over the surface of the body during the fourth month of gestation.
-As the fetus grows, new primary germs from among the existing ones, and secondary germs develop in such an orientation to the primary germs so as to form new follicles in groups of three.
+As the fetus grows, new primary germs form among the existing ones, and secondary germs develop in such an orientation to the primary germs so as to form new follicles in groups of three.
 The mesenchymal cells that surround the new follicles are undifferentiated but begin to look like fibroblasts upon maturation of the follicles.12 The rapid, oblique proliferation of cells into the mesenchyme transforms the hair germs into hair pegs.

 A solid column of epithelial cells, with radially arranged cells at its base, forms the matrix of the follicle.
 The free end of the peg becomes progressively clubbed and indented, and the concavity at the tip deepens to enclose the dermal papilla.
 At this stage, two solid epithelial swellings begin to appear on the posterior side of the follicle.
 The one nearest the epidermis differentiates into the sebaceous gland.
 Just below this gland, the mesenchymal cells arrange themselves in a linear, slender band that is parallel to the posterior border of the follicle.
 These cells gradually extend downward and become attached to the bottom bulge and form the arrector pili muscle.
 Melanocytes, already present at the hair-germ stage (and at later stages), can be seen in the bulb and at all levels of the outer root sheath.13 In fetuses, Merkel's cells (unassociated with neurites) tend to concentrate around the outer root sheath, but they are not present around postnatal follicles.13

 Hair follicles are not vascularized in the early stages of their development.
 When the follicles enlarge and contain hair; capillary networks develop nearby, and capillary loops are formed in the dermal papillae.
-As noon as an embryonic follicle attains its definitive length, mitotic activity in the cone of cells in the upper part of the bulb increases, and the differentiation of these cells produces hair A second concentric cone of cells surrounds the first and becomes the future internal root sheath.
+As soon as an embryonic follicle attains its definitive length, mitotic activity in the cone of cells in the upper part of the bulb increases, and the differentiation of these cells produces hair A second concentric cone of cells surrounds the first and becomes the future internal root sheath.
 The inner cone produces the cortex and hair cuticle, but no medulla exists in fetal hair The cone of the internal root sheath extends upward and protects the tip of the hair as it grows into the hair canal.
 In the upper part of this canal, the internal root sheath breaks; and later the hair emerges on the surface of the skin.
 During its development, the follicle grows both downward into the dermis and upward into the epidermis.
 Its intraepidermal segment terminates at the infundibulum of the follicle.
 No race-related or fundamental sex differences occur in the number or distribution of primordial embryonic follicles.